 Truck drivers can cause accidents for various reasons, including:

-- Drunk Driving: According to the South Carolina Department of Motor Vehicles (SCDMV), every truck driver must be willing to submit to drug and alcohol testing to comply with CDL requirements.
+- Drunk driving: According to the South Carolina Department of Motor Vehicles (SCDMV) drug and alcohol testing policy, every truck driver must be willing to submit to testing to comply with CDL requirements.

 Malfunctioning Equipment